-Top 10 Original Christmas Songs in Country Music
+10 Best Original Christmas Songs in Country Music

 Country artists have been as reliable as any in creating Christmas songs to make the holidays more magical.
 A few originals have been around for so long that they almost feel like the traditional classics that we love.

-Brad Paisley wrote this Christmas song when he was just 13 years old, and mixed a recording from 1985 with his studio performance from 2006 to create this over five minute long instant classic.
-It's a modern retelling of the story of Jesus that doesn't sound gimmicky or ultra hip.
-Paisley has always been the perfect candidate to mix tradition with present day styles, and he shows his deftness in this area on this entry to our Top 10 Original Christmas Songs in Country Music list.
+Brad Paisley wrote this Christmas song when he was just 13 years old, and mixed a recording from 1985 with his studio performance from 2006 to create this more than five-minute-long instant classic.
+It’s a modern retelling of the story of Jesus that doesn’t sound gimmicky or ultra hip.
+Paisley has always been the perfect candidate to mix tradition with present-day styles, and he shows his deftness in this area on this entry to our 10 Best Original Christmas Songs in Country Music list.

 Some will groan so loud at the sight of this Christmas classic on a list of Top 10 Original Christmas Songs in Country Music that the neighbors will come knocking.
 Yes, it’s the butt of many jokes, but it’s sort of like Aunt Peggy’s Jell-O mold.
 It’s awful, but Christmas just isn’t the same without it.
 Husband and wife duo Elmo and Patsy Shropshire recorded this song together, and country music led the way in making it a hit.